jerrytqz/capture-chess-engine/README.md

 python engine.py
 ```

-No additional configuration is required.
+No additional configuration is required, though you may also have to set permissions to make the engine executable.